micmejia/bible-dump/NKJV/Matthew/Matt 15.md

 But you say, 'Whoever says to his father or mother, "Whatever profit you might have received from me _is_ a gift _to God_"--

 ###### 6
-then he need not honor his father [^a]or mother.'
-Thus you have made the [^b]commandment of God of no effect by your tradition.
+then he need not honor his father or mother.'
+Thus you have made the commandment of God of no effect by your tradition.

 ###### 7
 Hypocrites!
 Well did Isaiah prophesy about you, saying:

 ###### 8
-'These people [^c]draw near to Me with their mouth, And honor Me with _their_ lips, But their heart is far from Me.
+'These people draw near to Me with their mouth, And honor Me with _their_ lips, But their heart is far from Me.

 ###### 9
 And in vain they worship Me, Teaching _as_ doctrines the commandments of men.' "